 For most people, this may be purely asthetic, but I really like how the FlexCut Knives come honed smooth out of the box.
 The BeaverCraft knives have a bit of a rougher grind on the edge.
 A smoother edge may translate to a better cutting edge, but the BeaverCraft knives can still remove wood quite quickly.

-Part of the reason for the steeper edge angle on the BeaverCraft knives is due to the blade width.
-BeaverCraft whittling knives are nearly twice the width of the FlexCut Knives and can make it slightly more difficult to wedge into tight spaces.
+Part of the reason for the steeper edge angle on the BeaverCraft knives is due to the blade thickness.
+BeaverCraft whittling knives are nearly twice the thickness of the FlexCut Knives and can make it slightly more difficult to wedge into tight spaces.

 I personally stick with the FlexCut knives for just this reason alone.
 FlexCut’s nice thin blade has helped me make some pretty nice detailed cuts into wood without any struggle.